 - Many credit cards charge annual fees, though those designed for individuals with no credit often do not.

 - A new credit card account will reduce your average age of accounts if you had any before.
 This may have a slight negative impact on your credit scores.
-But that’s true for any account, and you have to start somewhere, so that’s just something to keep in mind.
+But that’s true for any type of account, and you have to start somewhere when you’re establishing credit.

 Tips for Using Credit Cards